hashicorp/yamux/README.md

 # Yamux

-Yamux or Yet another (Multiplexer is a multiplexing library for Golang.
+Yamux (Yet another Multiplexer) is a multiplexing library for Golang.
-It relies on an underlying connection to provide reliability and ordering (such as TCP or Unix domain sockets), and provides stream-oriented multiplexing.
+It relies on an underlying connection to provide reliability and ordering, such as TCP or Unix domain sockets, and provides stream-oriented multiplexing.
 It is inspired by SPDY but is not interoperable with it.